cyberark/secrets-provider-for-k8s/design/milestone_1_2_design_doc.md

 ## Solution

 The solution is to allow different deployments and behave differently based on the use-case chosen.
 The following decision tree depicts customer uses-cases for Secrets Provider deployments:

  ![Secrets Provider flavors decision flow chart](https://user-images.githubusercontent.com/31179631/85747023-975bf500-b70f-11ea-8e26-1134068fe655.png)

 These variations will be supported using the same Secrets Provider image, but the behavior will vary dynamically depending on the chosen deployment method that is configured via Helm Chart.

-*In this document we will focus on **Milestone 1**.*
+*In this document we will focus on **Milestone 1***, deploying the Secrets Provider as a Job

 ### Milestone 1: Serve K8s secrets to multiple applications once (no rotation)

 ### Design

-Configure the Secrets Provider via **Helm** as a **Job**.
-Once the Job's pod is spun up, it will authenticate to Conjur/DAP via authn-k8s.
+Customer will install our **Helm Chart** to deploy the Secrets Provider as a **Job**.
+Once installed, the Job spins up and authenticates to Conjur/DAP via authn-k8s.
 It will then fetch all the K8s secrets update them with the Conjur secrets they require and terminate upon completion.

-Kubernetes Helm is a tool that streamlines and organizes the management of Kubernetes installation, deployment, and upgrade processes.
-That way, we can provide our customer's a one-click solution even though the way at which we deploy changes.

-#### How does a Job answer the requirements?
+#### How does a Job installed via Helm answer the requirements?

 Running as a **Job** allows separation from the applications' deployment and serve multiple applications at once.

 Because for this Milestone we are concerned with updating K8s Secrets once at intial spin up, a **Job** is the most native solution.
 It will terminate upon task completion and not waste customer's resources.

-TODO: See upgrade section for a detailed explanation of how we will provide a seemlessly solution between Milestones when the requirements change.
+Kubernetes Helm is a tool that streamlines and organizes the management of Kubernetes installation, deployment, and upgrade processes.
+When we use Helm for deployment and lifecycle management, we can provide our customer's a one-click solution even though the way at which we deploy changes.

 #### What drawbacks does this solution have?